guohongyi/stackoverflow-prediction/README.md

 # StackOverflow Prediction

+A python based web application, which takes the title and body of a question and produce prediction outputs such as answer time, tags, and experts.
+It is an end-to-end project from data collection, prediction model generation, and web app development.
-A term project for EECS6414 Data Analytics and Visualization, Winter 2020, York University
+This project is a term project for EECS6414 Data Analytics and Visualization, Winter 2020, York University

-Team members:
+## Team members:
 * Jasmeet Kaur
 * Xue Teng
 * Hongyi Guo

-This application takes the title and body of a question, and produce prediction outputs such as answer time, tags, and experts.
-It is an end-to-end project from data collection to putting models into production using flask, docker etc.

 ## Features:
 - Answer Time Prediction